Does Medicaid Cover Incontinence Supplies or Adult Diapers?

-One of the challenges with Medicaid is determining what is and what is not covered under a Medicaid plan.
+One of the challenges with Medicaid is determining what is and what is not covered under a Medicaid plan, such as incontinence supplies.
 Due to differences by state, there is a lack of clear documentation on covered medical services and support, including incontinence supply coverage.
 Also, regular changes to coverage/benefits can create a headache for those receiving Medicaid, who often struggle to know all that is covered and how to make the most of their benefits.
 Generally, Medicaid covers medically necessary treatments, services or products for individuals who may be low-income, elderly, disabled or blind.

 A common question we receive is “does Medicaid cover adult diapers, pull-on underwear, bladder control products or other incontinence supplies?”

 The short answer is yes; state Medicaid programs typically cover medically necessary incontinence supplies, such as boosters, adult diapers (also known as disposable briefs), pull-on underwear and underpads, including youth products, for specific Medicaid recipients.
 But there are some important insurance provider rules and requirements you need to know.

 Medicaid and Incontinence Supplies

 Incontinence supplies are only covered for elderly, disabled or children with complex healthcare needs.
 Incontinence supplies benefits under Medicaid typically start for children with complex healthcare needs at age of 3-4, because that is the age where children usually develop self-toileting skills.

 - Physician’s prescription with qualifying diagnosis

 If you feel overwhelmed or confused with all of this information, Tranquility can help.
 Our team works directly with individuals, caregivers and case managers to navigate insurance provider requirements and specific guidelines of your state.
 We can help guide you through the process in partnership with Medicaid incontinence providers across the U.S.

 What Incontinence Supplies are Covered?